CHICAGO -- Patrick Sharp wasn't going to be denied.

 Sharp has 233 goals with 250 assists (483 points) in 667 games since making his NHL debut with the Philadelphia Flyers in 2002-03, and has 34 goals with 23 assists (57 points) in 93 playoff games.
 He led the Blackhawks in goals during their Stanley Cup victories in 2010 (11 goals) and 2013 (10 goals).

 He's got a confidence that comes only with that kind of experience, which is why he's not all that concerned about his game, particularly after one round.
-The same can be said for right wing Marian Hossa, who scored one goal and had one assist against St. Louis despite leading Chicago with 29 shots.
+The same can be said for right wing Marian Hossa, who scored one goal with one assist against St. Louis, leading Chicago with 29 shots.

 "I think I've learned over the course of my playoff experience that it's always about the next game," Sharp said.
 "It doesn't matter what you did in the first round, the first game, the second game ... it's always about that next game."

 He used Kane as an example.
 The right wing scored on a breakaway in Game 1 against St. Louis.
-He didn't score again until Game 4, when he scored twice; the second one, in overtime, tied the series 2-2.
+He didn't score again until Game 4, when he scored two, including his second in overtime to tie the series 2-2.